microsoft/PartnerResources/_docs/Skilling/Security Academy/Other pages/SFI.md

 ### Monitor and detect threats

-##### Maintain a current inventory across 100% of Microsoft production infrastructure and services
+##### Maintain a current inventory across 100% of production infrastructure and services

 | **Associated Training** |
 |-------------------------|